OpenOrbis/OpenOrbis-PS4-Toolchain/README.md

 ### Linux
 For Linux, after installing the required dependencies and setting up the environment variable as noted above, you'll also want to run the `setup-toolchain.sh` script in `/extra`.
 This will mark all the Linux binaries as executable, as by default they're read/write.

+### macOS
+For macOS, a PKG installer is provided, which will automate the process of extracting the toolchain files and setting the `OO_PS4_TOOLCHAIN` environment variable in both bash and zsh shells.

 ## Creating Homebrew Projects

 For Windows, `/extra` provides Visual Studio templates which can be added into your VS installation's templates directory to allow easy creation of homebrew projects.
 You can also copy and modify the solutions from the provided samples.

-For Linux, `/extra` contains a `setup-project.sh` script which will create a project directory based on the `hello_world` sample.
+For Linux and macOS, `/extra` contains a `setup-project.sh` script which will create a project directory based on the `hello_world` sample.

 ## Contribution

 Contribution is welcome, the OpenOrbis toolchain is open source after all.
 For those eager to contribute, we have an actively maintained list of issues on [CONTRIBUTING.md](/CONTRIBUTING.md) that are accessible and would be awesome to get closed.
 We appreciate anyone who contributes and acknowledgements will be maintained in this README.

 ## Tools